 All jobs aren’t created equal.
 In fact, some are simply better than the rest.
-U.S. News 100 Best Jobs of 2013 are the occupations that offer a mosaic of employment opportunity, good salary, manageable work-life balance, and job security.
-Some careers offer just the right mix of these components – for instance, our top tier is filled with tech and healthcare jobs – but the list also includes strong showings from occupations in the social services and business sectors.
-Even construction jobs enter the fray this year.
-Read more on how we rank the best jobs, and check out our full list.
+U.S. News 100 Best Jobs of 2014 offer a mosaic of employment opportunity, good salary, manageable work-life balance and job security.
+Some careers offer just the right mix of these components – for instance, nearly 40 percent of our picks are health care jobs – but the list also includes strong showings from occupations in the social services and business sectors.
+And for the first time, our No. 1 pick is a technology job.
+Read more on how we rank the best jobs, and check out our complete list.

-To do this job well, you’ll have to master the technical, like using medical equipment and making sure the patient is properly placed to get a just-right image, as well as the social, like interacting with nervous patients awaiting information on a medical condition.
-Sonographers are expecting liberal openings for the next few years.
+This job has both social and technical elements.
+The technical: You have to master using the medical equipment and make sure the patient is properly placed to get a just-right image.
+And the social: You’re interacting with nervous patients awaiting information on a medical condition.
+Sonographers made a median salary of $65,860 in 2012, and there will be 27,000 openings for the next decade.

 There’s an art to alleviating pain and stress using touch, and there’s a need for more trained professionals with the ability to do just that.
 The BLS predicts that our No. 27 job, massage therapist, will grow 22.6 percent between 2012 and 2022.

 Behind any qualified veterinarian is his or her support team: the technologists and techs who handle lab work, assist in surgery, administer anesthesia and collect patient histories.
 Sounds like the field for you?
 Consider this: Vet techs and technologists also have excellent job prospects and a low unemployment rate.
 The BLS predicts there will be 25,000 new job openings in this field between 2012 and 2022.